hashintel/hash/packages/engine/README.md

 > **Warning** - Rust runners are currently not supported.
 Within your simulation project, you should only see `.js` files within dependencies (for example, dependencies/@hash/age/src/behaviors/age.js).
 Files ending in `.rs` will be ignored and the run will possibly fail in unclear ways.
 >
-> Currently, the easiest way of creating a project is by using the integrated IDE at [https://core.hash.ai][hcore] (hCore).
-In the absence of an in-depth description of expected project structure (which will be coming in the future), downloading a project from hCore is currently the easiest way to learn how one should be set out.
+> Currently, the easiest way to create a project is by using [HASH Core](https://core.hash.ai).
+In the future, an in-depth description of the expected project structure will be given here instead.

-In order to download and then run a simulation from hCore, you can download it by clicking `File -> Export Project` from the toolbar on the top.
-For help in finding or creating, and editing, simulations in hCore, take a look at our [online documentation][docs].
+In order to download and run a simulation from HASH Core, use `File -> Export Project` (this is available in the toolbar at the top of the page).
+For help in finding or creating, and editing, simulations in HASH Core, take a look at our [online documentation][docs].
 Then save and unzip the downloaded project to a location of your choice, for example by

 ```shell
 unzip my-project.zip -d my-hash-project
 ```

-To run the simulation, [build the binaries](#project-setup--building) and pass your project to the CLI:
+To run the simulation, [build the binaries](#project-setup--building) and pass the project location as a CLI argument:

 ```shell
 cargo run --bin cli -- --project /path/to/my-hash-project single-run --num-steps <NUM-STEPS>